If you’re serious about a home theater, you need a short throw projector.

 When it comes to the world of short throw projectors, we have you covered.

-Here is our list of the very best short throw projectors on the market.
+Here is our list of the very best short throw projectors on the market

 As we mentioned, short throw projectors are not exactly the same in terms of specs to your television.
-Because you’re dealing with a single bulb of light verses small pixels of a display, there are different variables to consider with a projector.
+Because you’re dealing with a single bulb of light versus small pixels of a display, there are different variables to consider with a projector.

 To help you out with what to look for when buying a short throw projector, make sure to keep these different points of interest in mind.